-The information below describes certain compensation that would have become payable under existing plans and contractual arrangements assuming a termination of employment and/or change in control had occurred on December 31, 2011, based upon an estimated fair value of our common stock of \$11.00, which is the mid-point of the estimated price range set forth on the cover page of this prospectus.
+The information below describes certain compensation that would have become payable under existing plans and contractual arrangements assuming a termination of employment and/or change in control had occurred on December 31, 2011, based upon an estimated fair value of our common stock of \$11.00, which is the initial price to the public set forth on the cover page of this prospectus.
 There can be no assurance that an actual triggering event would produce the same or similar results as those estimated if such event occurs on any other date or at any other price, or if any other assumption used to estimate potential payments and benefits is not correct.
 Due to the number of factors that affect the nature and amount of any potential payments or benefits, any actual payments and benefits may be different.